 In 2018, SPLC President Richard Cohen posted an apology and paid a financial settlement to Maajid Nawaz and the Quilliam Foundation to mischaracterize them as anti-Muslim extremists.
 Further, SPLC apologized to Ben Carson and removed his designation in their Extremist Files.

 The Southern Poverty Law Center uses emotionally loaded headlines such as these: “President Trump is stoking white nationalism, exploiting racist fear” and “In wake of Trump’s ‘shithole’ comment, celebration among the far right.”
 Further, the SPLC sources their information with quotes, video/audio evidence but often does not hyperlink to other sources.
 In general, the majority of articles published by SPLC favor the left and portray the right negatively.

 Hate groups and the far-right often criticize the SPLC as being extremely left-biased.
 This is not accurate.
 The SPLC applies a methodology to their designations that are consistent no matter what side (left or right) the groups are on.
 SPLC explains on their FAQ page that there are more hate groups affiliated with the right, based on their definition of a hate group, which states “has beliefs or practices that attack or malign an entire class of people, typically for their immutable characteristics.”
 This definition is similar to the FBI’s definition of what constitutes a hate crime.

 Failed Fact Checks

 - None to date

-Overall, we rate the Southern Poverty Law Center (SPLC), Left Biased based on story selection that favors the Left and through strong political advocacy for social justice.
-We also rate them High for factual reporting due to a clean fact check record and although they have mischaracterized some groups and individuals, they ultimately apologized, acknowledged their error, and made appropriate corrections.
+Overall, we rate the Southern Poverty Law Center (SPLC), Left Biased, based on story selection that favors the Left and strong political advocacy for social justice.
+We also rate them High for factual reporting due to a clean fact check record.
+Although they have mischaracterized some groups and individuals, they ultimately apologized, acknowledged their error, and made appropriate corrections.
 (8/23/2016) Updated (M. Huitsing 2/14/2021)